Leisey Shell Pit 1A

 University of Florida Vertebrate Fossil Locality HI007

-Geology: The Leisey Shell Pit consists of massive marine shell beds, overlain by a layer of quartz sand.
-The vertebrate fossils at Leisey Shell Pit 1A are primarily contained in a 5 to 30-cm-thick lens of dark silt covering an area of approximately 2000 sp. meters (Hulbert and Morgan, 1989; Morgan and Hulbert, 1995) with numerous marine, freshwater, and terrestrial invertebrate fossils.
-The bone bed sites at an uncomformity between the underlying Bermont Formation and the overlying Fort Thompson Formation.
+The Leisey Shell Pit consists of massive marine shell beds, overlain by a layer of quartz sand.
+The vertebrate fossils at Leisey Shell Pit 1A are primarily contained in a 5 to 30-cm-thick lens of dark silt covering an area of approximately 2000 sq. meters (Hulbert and Morgan, 1989; Morgan and Hulbert, 1995) with numerous marine, freshwater, and terrestrial invertebrate fossils.
+The bone bed lies at an uncomformity between the underlying Bermont Formation and the overlying Fort Thompson Formation.

 Figure 1.
 Initial stages of excavation at Leisey Shell Pit 1A in April, 1984.

 Figure 2.
 Detail of the fine-grained bone layer at Leisey Shell Pit 1A with rock hammer for scale. (photo by R. Hulbert)

 Leisey Shell Pit 1A was likely located in a coastal mangrove bay in an estuary of a major river, with both marine and terrestrial influences.
 The presence of silt in the bone bed suggests that they were deposited in a low energy environment.
 Possible mangrove roots and palm seeds indicate that these plants may have been present during the deposition of the sediment in Pit 1A, or shortly thereafter.

 Figure 3.
 Vertical face showing stratigraphy at Leisey Shell Pit 1A.
 The arrow points to the bone bed layer and a broken mammoth tusk. (photo by R. Hulbert)